How to Use Emails to Improve Customer Experience and Engagement

 When your organization becomes international, responding to customers in different languages and time zones can seem quite daunting.
 This is where an experienced language service provider (LSP) can make a huge difference to your workload and to the customer experience.

 Well-established LSPs have global networks of qualified translators familiar with local cultures and dialects.
-They can translate and localize outgoing correspondence skillfully so that it will resonate with your customers, in as many languages as you need.
-Offering multilingual email support for every relevant market can help organizations keep customers engaged on a truly global scale.
+They can translate and localize outgoing correspondence skillfully so that it will resonate with your customers, and address their cultural expectations.
+Offering multilingual email support for every relevant market can help organizations keep customers engaged and satisfied on a truly global scale.